By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Uranium (U).
-Diagram of the nuclear composition and electron configuration of an atom of uranium-238 (atomic number: 92), the most stable isotope of this element.
-The nucleus consists of 92 protons (red) and 146 neutrons (blue).
+Diagram of the nuclear composition, electron configuration, and valence (outer electron) orbitals of an atom of uranium-238 (atomic number: 92), the most stable isotope of this element.
+The nucleus consists of 92 protons (blue) and 146 neutrons (red).
 Uranium is an actinide in period 7, and the f-block of the periodic table.
 Actinides are soft radioactive metals.
 Uranium-238, used as a nuclear fuel, contributes to the Earth's internal heat.
 It has a half-life of 4.5 billion years.
 Its nucleus decays by spontaneous fission or emitting an alpha particle to form thorium-234.

 Model release not required.
 Property release not required.